fadotti/calculator/README.md

 | Equals          | =                  |
 | Equals          | Enter              |

-Feel free to visit the calculator by following [this link.](https://fadotti.github.io/calculator/)
+Feel free to use the calculator by following [this link.](https://fadotti.github.io/calculator/)